OWASP/www-project-top-10-for-large-language-model-applications/0_9_vulns/Sensitive_Information_Disclosure.md

 Think of the consumer to LLM application interaction as both initial input and generative output, forming a two way trust boundary, we cannot inherently trust the client->LLM input as well as the LLM->client output.

 Adding restrictions within the system prompt around what types of data the LLM should return can provide some mitigation against sensitive information disclosure.
-However the unpredictable nature of LLMs mean such restrictions may not always be honoured, and could be intentionally circumvented via Prompt Injection or other vectors.
+However the unpredictable nature of LLMs mean such restrictions may not always be honoured, and could be circumvented via Prompt Injection or other vectors.

 *As per [phase 3 instructions](https://github.com/OWASP/www-project-top-10-for-large-language-model-applications/wiki/Phase-3-Instructions) of the OWASP Top 10 for Large Language Model Applications project, the core group decided to rename this vulnerability description from the original [0.5 draft](https://github.com/OWASP/www-project-top-10-for-large-language-model-applications/blob/main/Archive/0_5_vulns/AdsDawson_DataLeakage.md) of "Data Leakage" which is not to be confused with a [different concept altogether](https://machinelearningmastery.com/data-leakage-machine-learning/).*